Jupiter radius

+The planet Jupiter has the approximate shape of an oblate spheroid, which is mainly set by the rate of rotation.
+This gives a difference of about 10% between its polar and equatorial radii.

 The general shape of the planet Jupiter has been directly measured from radio occultations of passing spacecraft, starting with the Pioneer and Voyager missions.
-This method gives an overall margin of error of about ±5 km.
+This method gave an overall margin of error of about ±5 km.
 Estimates of the radius at one bar pressure are then determined through extrapolation.
-The planet Jupiter has the approximate shape of an oblate spheroid, which is mainly set by the rate of rotation.
-This gives a difference of about 10% between its polar and equatorial radii.
-The polar radius has been determined with an accuracy of ±10 km (as of 1987).
+A detailed analysis of data measured by Juno puts the current best estimates of Jupiter's equatorial radius at 71488 km and polar radius at 66842 km, corresponding to a mean radius of 69886 km, with a reported margin of error of ±0.4 km, which is slightly smaller than the nominal value defined based on earlier estimates.

 Density fluctuations within the planet can create variations in the equatorial radius of up to 30 km.
 The winds in Jupiter's outer atmosphere can vary the radius by up to 4 km.